 Yes, I know.
 I already mentioned these in my first post about my lean tool kit.
 However, I use way more than just the simple 3×3-inch Post-its.
 I love to use self-adhesive cards of all types for presentations and workshop management.
 Besides the already mentioned 3×3-inch Post-it, I also use larger 4 x 6-inch notes, or even full-size Post-it flip charts.
 Using these, I often cover all walls and windows with notes and create a workshop war room.
 I also experiment with different shapes, sizes, colors, and stiffnesses; printed lines vs. blank; squared paper; and other variables to find the perfect Post-it for the specific tasks.

-Yet another item I always keep on my lean shelf is masking tape.
+.
 It is a versatile product that I use for markings on the floor, tables, or machines; attaching notes and flip charts to walls and machines; and attaching things while building a mock-up of an assembly station or production line.
 For me, the one-inch-wide tape works best and has the most uses.
 It also is a cheaper alternative to the admittedly rather pricey Post-it flip charts.

 Camera and Tripod

 For many workshops, it helps to take videos of the shop floor.
 It is much easier to optimize change-over processes and assembly processes by looking at videos.
 To take good videos that don’t look like an earthquake is in process, you need a camera tripod.
 Any reasonably good product will do here, as long as it is high enough to be used while standing on the floor.